Your family photos, finally handled.

 Hand off your material or arrange a pickup.
 Includes a 15 minute check-in if you want one.

-I am Sara, principal of Solid State Strategy, a family photo archive practice in Houston.
+I run Solid State Strategy, a family photo archive practice in Houston.
 Twenty years behind a camera, the last five spent as the photo person on the roster for families across River Oaks, Memorial, and Tanglewood.

 Let's find the 20 percent worth keeping.

-Tell me a little about what you are sitting on.
-I will recommend the right first step and what it costs.
+Tell me a little about what you are holding on to.
+I will recommend the right first step and can give you an idea of what it costs.
 No pressure.